septadev/GTFS/README.md

 # GTFS

-Latest GTFS: 01-11-16 v2
+Latest GTFS: 02-21-16

-Added update times for CHW
+New bus schedule
+Extending rail from previous expiration GTFS to 04/16/16

 Known issues: